mattneary/Swiper/README.md

 # Swiper

-Swiper is a domain-specific language for writing parsers in Swift, taking advantage of swift's powerful capacity for operator overloading as well as its type system.
+Swiper is a domain-specific language for writing parsers in Swift, taking advantage of swift's powerful operator overloading as well as its type system.
 Swiper is a work in progress, but here's how it works right now:

 ## An Example